HamzaKhan760/AIGenDetector/README.md

 ## Notes

-- CLIP is used in a zero-shot or feature extraction mode - no training required
+- CLIP is used in a zero-shot mode with text prompts - no training required
+- For images, the model analyzes the single image
-- The model analyzes multiple frames per video for robust predictions
+- For videos, the model analyzes multiple frames for robust predictions
 - Face detection ensures the model focuses on relevant facial regions
-- Results are aggregated across frames for final video-level prediction
+- Results are aggregated across frames for final predictions

 ## License